MuriloFRL/lemon/README.md

 This will expose the API on localhost on port 8080 or on port set on .env file

+- [ ] import the postman collection to test the API from docs folder

 ## SWAGGER

 http://localhost:8080/api/v1/